-Over the course of the conflict, Russian forces have planted hundreds of sea mines in Ukrainian waters that have since drifted, presenting a risk to merchant vessels across the Black Sea and civilians on the coasts.
-We have recorded 22 incidents involving sea mines since the start of the war, with most incidents occurring outside Ukraine.
-Vessels in the Black Sea should remain vigilant, avoiding floating objects, maintaining lookouts, and monitoring local navigation warnings.
+Over the course of the conflict, Russian forces have planted hundreds of sea mines in Ukrainian waters, many of which have since drifted, posing a risk to merchant vessels across the Black Sea and to civilians along the coast.
+Since the start of the war, we have recorded 23 incidents involving sea mines, with the majority occurring outside Ukraine.